Decay Constant

 This is called an exponential decay.
 The larger the decay constant λ, the faster the sample is depleted.

-We start from the fact that activity is proportional to the number of undecayed nuclei.
+How does this exponential relationship come about?
+Well, we start from the fact that activity is proportional to the number of undecayed nuclei.

 Since the activity is also equal to the rate at which the number of undecayed nuclei decreases,